Code-Institute-Submissions/getMyTattoo/README.md

 ### Performance Testing

+To check performance testing I used Google Test Mobile Friendly, Google Lighthouse and Google PageSpeed Insights for the home page and all-artists page.

 The website performs well both on mobile screens and desktop; however, accessibility needs to be improved.

 To improve speed I added lazy loading by adding loading="lazy" to all my images.